DerekTurtleRoe/ares/docs/interface/icarus.md

 When run with the `--import` flag,
-`FILE` should be the path to a ROM file for one of the consoles higan supports, or a `.zip` file containing such a ROM file. icarus will import it into the [game library] just as it would if running interactively,
+`FILE` should be the path to a ROM file for one of the consoles ares supports, or a `.zip` file containing such a ROM file. icarus will import it into the [game library] just as it would if running interactively,